djcooke/compendium/pages/knowledge.md

   </tbody>
 </table>

-**Restart Points**: Floors 1, 21, 31, 51, 71
+**Checkpoints**: Floors 1, 21, 31, 51, 71

-Wipes send you back to the most recent restart point.
+Wipes send you back to the most recent checkpoint.

 [Back to top](#top)
 </div>